dlang/DIPs/DIPs/1NNN-MHH.md

     //^A mixin per symbol is ugly

     mixin HandleTheUDA!home;
-    //^A searching mixin has the potential to be very slowwe don't want to search the entire module just for one UDA
+    //^A searching mixin has the potential to be very slow; we don't want to search the entire module just for one UDA
 ```
 i.e. This DIP enables the library writer to create a UDA that can manage the per-symbol `mixin` itself.
 In translating our example to this new idiom *MyUDA* would go from being an `enum` to a template as the code contained within *HandleTheUDA* is now done at the UDA instead.
 When the library is consumed, however, the API would be the same due to the use of default parameters (other than the lack of `mixin`s).